Week 2: Computer-aided design

 What I was trying to cover this week

-I kept two tracks: a 2D laser bracket where I could show the whole loop—CAD booleans, motifs pulled from a small music-symbol library file, machine time, then post-processing with masking for two-tone spray—and Blender CAD for the final-project planter on the omni base (eight-step mesh workflow: import through mask booleans).
+I kept two tracks.
+On the laser side I wanted the full loop on one page: CAD booleans, motifs from a small music-symbol library file, machine time, then masking for two-tone spray.
+On the 3D side I documented Blender CAD for the final-project planter on the omni base (eight-step mesh workflow from import through mask booleans).
 I rewrote the laser section to match what I actually did; the filenames on my captures already spell out the design order.
-Blender work is what Week 5 later pressure-tested on the printer.
+Week 5 later tested that Blender mesh on the printer.

 Laser-cut flat design: Elsa tech–music violin wall bracket